lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 Regular tree inference is described in the next section.

 ### Full phylogeny inference
+For phylogeny inference, we supply a ML option only for we see very few good arguments to resort to NJ or MP methods instead.
-In this workflow we use IQTree for modelfitting, phylogenetic tree inference, and calculating bootstrap support.
+In this workflow we use IQTree for modelfitting, phylogenetic tree inference, and calculating bootstrap support [@Nguyen2015; @Kalyaanamoorthy2017].
 These are three distinct steps, especially the first often is not included in phylogeny software.
 The details of fitting a model of evolution to an alignment are beyong the scope of this manuscript.
-The basics include fitting a substitution matrix of amino acid exchange rates of nucleotide exchange rates to those observed in an alignment.
+The basics include fitting a substitution matrix of amino acid exchange rates of nucleotide exchange rates to those observed in an alignment [@Sullivan2005; @Felsenstein2004].
-Additionally, more advanced paramters are assessed such as heterogeneity of the speed in which traits evolve over time amongst the entries in the MSA: Rate heterogeneity.
+Additionally, more advanced paramters are assessed such as heterogeneity of the speed in which MSA positions evolve over time amongst the entries in the MSA: Rate heterogeneity.
-For the audience of this workflow, we recommend to use IQtree's build in extended model fitter by using the option `-m MFP` short for Model Finder and Phylogeny.
+For the audience of this workflow, we recommend to use IQtree's build in extended model fitter by using the option `-m MFP` --- short for Model Finder and Phylogeny.

-For phylogeny inference, we supply a ML option only for we see very few good arguments to resort to NJ or MP methods instead.
 A major propperty of interpreting phylogenies, is support values.
 These support values, often called boostrap values, can be determined in several ways.
 Next we'll discuss three support estimation methods.